Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 The intent of Recommendation 225 was to ensure that Aboriginal perspectives are reflected in police policies and programs that affect Aboriginal communities.

-Actions taken closely align with the intent of Recommendation 225.
+Actions taken align with the intent of Recommendation 225.
 The Aboriginal Community Portfolio, part of the Victoria Police Capability Department, advises on policies and the establishment of programs related to Aboriginal people.
 However, staff within this portfolio do not typically establish new policies.
 The Portfolio Manager and Senior Policy Advisor positions are occupied by Aboriginal people who are not sworn officers, enhancing the cultural relevance of the advice provided.

 Priority for Further Work: